PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 needs to change the distance between taxonomic ranks) uses the
 @Shimatani2001MeaSpe approach to reconstruct a matrix of distances based on taxonomy, which can serve as a rough proxy when no phylogenies are available.
+This allows coarse estimations of taxonomic diversity based on species lists.
+The default distance between taxoonmic levels is as in @Shimatani2001MeaSpe (*i.e.* species have a distance of 0, genus of 1, family of 2, sbu-classes of 3, and everything else 4), but specific scores can be passed for *any* taxonomic level know to the NCBI name table.

 **Acknowledgements:** This work was supported by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909 and a grant